 Students also participate in discussions based on the history and importance of the pieces they’re rehearsing.
 This takes place on discussion boards on Canvas, as well as breakout groups on Zoom.

 The seventh annual Fall Choral Festival has been postponed to November 2021 due to COVID-19.
-Funk says he thought all summer about how to conduct a virtual festival, but due to the technological difficulties that would arise, the best option was to cancel.
+Funk said he thought all summer about how to conduct a virtual festival, but due to the technological difficulties that would arise, the best option was to cancel.

-With the announcement that the winter term will also be held online, Funk says he has to generate new ideas to keep the classes engaging for students.
+With the announcement that the winter term will also be held online, Funk said he has to generate new ideas to keep the classes engaging for students.
 He is hopeful that in the near future the choirs will be approved to meet in person to conduct rehearsal with safety measures in place.